sponsian/mosaic-dev/packages/contracts/test-report.md

-      ✓ closeTrove(): sets Trove's stake to zero (504ms) ✓ closeTrove(): zero's the troves reward snapshots (1002ms) ✓ closeTrove(): sets trove's status to closed and removes it from sorted troves list (526ms) ✓ closeTrove(): reduces ActivePool ETH and raw ether by correct amount (466ms) ✓ closeTrove(): reduces ActivePool debt by correct amount (522ms) ✓ closeTrove(): updates the the total stakes (790ms) ✓ closeTrove(): sends the correct amount of ETH to the user (390ms) ✓ closeTrove(): subtracts the debt of the closed Trove from the Borrower's MoUSDToken balance (405ms) ✓ closeTrove(): applies pending rewards (1267ms)
+      ✓ closeTrove(): sets Trove's stake to zero (504ms) ✓ closeTrove(): zero's the troves reward snapshots (1002ms) ✓ closeTrove(): sets trove's status to closed and removes it from sorted troves list (526ms) ✓ closeTrove(): reduces ActivePool REEF and raw ether by correct amount (466ms) ✓ closeTrove(): reduces ActivePool debt by correct amount (522ms) ✓ closeTrove(): updates the the total stakes (790ms) ✓ closeTrove(): sends the correct amount of REEF to the user (390ms) ✓ closeTrove(): subtracts the debt of the closed Trove from the Borrower's MoUSDToken balance (405ms) ✓ closeTrove(): applies pending rewards (1267ms)
       ✓ closeTrove(): reverts if borrower has insufficient MoUSD balance to repay his entire debt (347ms)